 This is the key insight of Advanced RAG.
 We must move from a fixed checklist to a dynamic, decision-making process.
 We'll build a system that can route tasks, grade its own work, and correct its mistakes, just like an expert.

-The failure case: the rigid checklist
+Why does the rigid checklist fail?

 First, let's prove the problem.
 We'll create a "vector store" (our company's internal library) with information about our fictional product, "Model-V", but nothing about its competitors.